Larimari1314/The-simplest-student-teacher-array-management-system-output-by-a-java-terminal-Student-teacher-manag/README.md

-Student-teacher management system: There needs to be a student terminal and a teacher terminal, using array storage instead of a collection.
+The simplest student-teacher array management system output by a java terminal Student-teacher management system: There needs to be a student terminal and a teacher terminal, using array storage instead of a collection.
 The student terminal needs to add, delete and modify the query operation.
 The teacher terminal needs to be completed with the idea of ​​subcontracting classification
 Operation effect: the menu bar needs to have three columns, the student-side entrance and the teacher-side entrance are required to be deleted
 Students add students, delete students, modify students, view students, exit